 These are the starting points for definitions that IData recommends.
 Most organizations use a mix of these sources.
-If you need help in implementing data governance, remember that IData provides data governance services.
+If you need help in implementing data governance or data intelligence, remember that IData provides data governance services.
 A data governance solution like the Data Cookbook can help in successful implementation of data governance at an organization and improving data quality.
 Feel free to .

 (image credit HubSpot_People_with_Devices_BP #1116)